mw1584-ux/5200/README.md

 See Project Website for additional commentary <sub>

 <sub> Note:
-For details for the construction of the page itself please refer to the main branch
+For details for the construction of the page itself please refer to the master branch